 The town is probably best known for its Art Nouveau architecture.
 After a fire devastated most of the town in the early 20th century, Ålesund had to be rebuilt almost entirely.
 Wander through the colourful downtown to notice the new style and architecture.

 Another reason to take a detour or city break to Ålesund is its proximity to Geirangerfjord.
-Explore the most famous fjord in Norway from here. Ålesund is also a popular stop along the Hurtigruten coastal voyage.
+Explore the most famous fjord in Norway from here. Ålesund is also a popular stop along the Havila or Hurtigruten coastal voyage.

 For the top views encompassing the town and surrounding archipelago, head to the Mount Aksla lookout.